formlio/forml/docs/tutorials/demos.rst

 Custom
 ------

-In this pipeline we demonstrate the ability to define custom :ref:`actors <actor-decorated>` and :ref:`operators <operator-wrapped>`.
-We implement a simple :ref:`stateful <actor-type>` mapper that at :ref:`train-mode <workflow-mode>` persists the *mean* and *standard deviation* of the observed column and at *apply-mode* generates random integers within the given ``mean±std`` range for any missing value.
+In this pipeline, we demonstrate the ability to define custom :ref:`actors <actor-decorated>` and :ref:`operators <operator-wrapped>`.
+We implement a simple :ref:`stateful <actor-type>` mapper that at :ref:`train mode <workflow-mode>` persists the *mean* and *standard deviation* of the observed column and at *apply mode* generates random integers within the given ``mean±std`` range for any missing value.

 .. literalinclude:: ../../tutorials/demos/custom.py